drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 Some potential applications of e-commerce analytics dashboard using MongoDB include:

-- Sales Analysis: Analyze sales data to identify which products are selling well and which are not, to understand seasonal trends and to optimize pricing strategies.
+1. Sales Analysis: Analyze sales data to identify which products are selling well and which are not, to understand seasonal trends and to optimize pricing strategies.

-- Customer Behavior Analysis: Analyze customer behavior data to identify customer preferences and patterns, to understand customer loyalty, and to identify opportunities for cross-selling and upselling.
+2. Customer Behavior Analysis: Analyze customer behavior data to identify customer preferences and patterns, to understand customer loyalty, and to identify opportunities for cross-selling and upselling.

-- Marketing Campaign Performance Analysis: Analyze marketing data to understand which campaigns are performing well, to optimize ad targeting and messaging, and to maximize return on investment.
+3. Marketing Campaign Performance Analysis: Analyze marketing data to understand which campaigns are performing well, to optimize ad targeting and messaging, and to maximize return on investment.

-- Inventory Management: Analyze sales data to ensure that inventory levels are optimal, to identify slow-moving inventory, and to plan for future inventory needs.
+4. Inventory Management: Analyze sales data to ensure that inventory levels are optimal, to identify slow-moving inventory, and to plan for future inventory needs.

 Overall, an e-commerce analytics dashboard using MongoDB provides businesses with a powerful tool to optimize their e-commerce operations and to improve their profitability by leveraging the insights provided by their e-commerce data.

 ## 3. Customer segmentation tool
+A customer segmentation tool is a data analytics tool that helps businesses to segment their customers into different groups based on their behavior, preferences, and demographics.
 Use customer data from a retail business and store it in MongoDB.
 Use clustering algorithms to segment the customers based on their purchasing behavior, demographics, and other characteristics.
 Use the segments to target marketing campaigns more effectively.

 ### Overview
 Customer segmentation using MongoDB can be a fascinating project that allows you to analyze customer data from a retail business to group customers based on their purchasing behavior, demographics, and other characteristics.
 Here's a high-level overview of how you can approach this project: